 The eight finalists attended a news workshop at the Nova studios in Sydney with news directors Deborah Clay (ARN), Michelle Stephenson (Nova), Erin Maher (MML) and Natasha Jobson (SCA) putting the students through their paces with a series of radio newsroom-focused tasks.
 Students were judged across a number of areas including: a general knowledge questionnaire; recording a live cross to a breaking story; writing five radio news stories; and outlining how they would ensure accuracy of information if they were covering a natural disaster.

 All the radio news directors were impressed by the enthusiasm and expertise of the finalists.

+SCA News Director, Natasha Jobson said: “If the finalists for the Brian White Scholarship are any example of the next generation of radio journos, we’re in great shape!
 Whilst all were impressive, Rachel shone with her ability to identify the nuances between AM and FM style news, and her understanding of the importance of news to both regional and metro audiences.”

 After completing the eight-week paid scholarship work attachment in Sydney, consisting of two weeks each at MML, SCA, ARN and Nova, Rachel was offered a full time job with SCA at Hit 106.9 Newcastle.